Maja e Harapit

-Maja e Harapit is a mountain peak, situated in the Accursed Mountains range of northern Albania, reaching a height of 2218 m.
-A prominent landmark of Theth Valley, it lies in close proximity to Qafa e Pejës mountain pass, between the Bjeshkët e Nemuna and Jezercë ranges.
+Maja e Harapit is a summit in the Accursed Mountains range of northern Albania.
+Situated in close proximity to Qafa e Pejës, it reaches a height of 2218 m, forming a prominent landmark in Theth Valley.

 Geology

 Dominating the northwestern edge of a large basin, its south wall rises steeply to 2000 m and stretches 800 m, forming a broad saddle that connects the two ranges.
 The summit and the surrounding saddle feature rugged rocks, pits, and caves, which penetrate the karst formations.
 Deep beneath the south wall, an extensive horizontal cave, explored by researchers, spans an impressive length of 2585 m and reaches a depth of 346 m.

 Inside this cave, fifteen animal species have been discovered.